 During a brute force attack an intruder will make attempts with many passwords.
 Implementing a small delay between failed login attempts can dramatically decelerate the whole process, making it too time-consuming for an attacker.
 The additional latency won’t be a major inconvenience to real users who probably only need two or three attempts to get their login details correct.

 In a brute force attack, penetration testing tools like THC Hydra may be used.
 If these tools send requests with a User-Agent header set to a default value, this is a tell-tale sign of an attack tool.

 By randomly returning the 200 status responses for requests with such header, an application can fool the attacker, who will no longer be able to distinguish between correct and failed attempts.
 It’ll work on amateur hackers who don’t know how to modify Hydra’s request headers.
 Note this isn’t a fully secure solution as request headers can’t always be relied on.

-Many of the attacks committed nowadays are not particularly ingenious and can be easily avoided or detected by following the aforementioned pieces of advice.
-Nevertheless, we can’t get complacent.
-The technical expertise that modern cybercriminals possess make it possible to carry out attacks with a high level of complexity, including through a series of actions that occur at different times and at first glance do not seem related.
+A majority of attacks on web apps are not particularly sophisticated and can be relatively easily avoided or detected by following the advice provided above.
+However, bigger apps or those seen by hackers as attractive targets for different reasons may come under attack from more sophisticated hackers.
+The technical expertise that the best modern cybercriminals possess make it possible to carry out attacks with a high level of complexity, including through a series of actions that occur at different times and at first glance do not seem related.

 If you’re not sure you can cope with a complicated series of attacks and fear your web app may be a potential target, we’d love to help.
 Just get in touch by clicking below!

 K&C - Creating Beautiful Technology Solutions For 20+ Years .
 Can We Be Your Competitive Edge?